Who Was Ruth Bader Ginsburg?

 In an interview with Poppy Harlow at Columbia University in February, Ginsburg expanded on her thoughts regarding the #MeToo movement, saying its "staying power" would enable it to survive a backlash.
 She also defended the importance of a free press and an independent judiciary, both of which had been challenged during the Trump administration.

 In April 2018, Ginsburg notched another career milestone by assigning a majority opinion for the first time in her 25 years with the court.
 The ruling for Sessions v.
 Dimaya, which drew attention for conservative Neil Gorsuch's decision to vote with his liberal colleagues, struck down a provision of the Immigration and Nationality Act that allowed the deportation of any foreign national convicted of a "crime of violence."
 Holding seniority among the majority, Ginsburg ultimately assigned the task of penning the opinion to Elena Kagan.

-Ginsburg has endured several health scares since being appointed to the bench, undergoing surgery for colon cancer, pancreatic cancer and lung cancer.
+Ginsburg endured several health scares after being appointed to the bench, undergoing surgery for colon cancer, pancreatic cancer and lung cancer.
 She was hospitalized in November 2018 after falling in her office and fracturing three ribs.